jesyspa/cco-small-projects/fun/design.md

 point, fairly straightforward: we need to track what variables are defined in what order, but this follows directly from the shape of the BNormal term and is hard to get wrong.
+Bindings on the top level are hoisted to module globals; top level bindings are introduced in a special context called "$main" and are strictly evaluated to avoid clashes with module metas.

 ### Core to CoreRun conversion